Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Whiteboard design session/WDS student guide - Mobile app innovation.md

 ### Customer needs

-1. Low-latency data replication across geographical regions
+1. Low-latency data replication across geographical regions.

-2. Client applications for web, iOS, Android, and UWP
+2. Client applications for web, iOS, Android, and UWP.

-3. Real-time location data for baggage
+3. Real-time location data for baggage.

-4. RFID labels, antennas, scanners, and employee mobile application
+4. RFID labels, antennas, scanners, and employee mobile application.

-5. The ability to quickly innovate on new mobile application features with high quality
+5. The ability to quickly innovate on new mobile application features with high quality.

     - Automated Build, Test, and Deployment

     - Crash/Analytics

     - cDashboarding

 ### Customer objections

-1. Contoso Air is worried about potential security-related disruptions to the system
+1. Contoso Air is worried about potential security-related disruptions to the system.

-2. There is concern over Azure's ability to communicate reliably with IoT RFID scanners
+2. There is concern over Azure's ability to communicate reliably with IoT RFID scanners.

 3. Is Xamarin the right solution for the customer mobile applications?